how coal power plants work

 Most coal power plants (and other thermoelectric power plants) have an overall efficiency less than 35% for conversion of the energy in coal (or other fuel) into electrical energy.
 Much more information about coal fired power plant efficiency is available.

-- how much of a stainless steel production putty powder
+- how much of a pulverized coal stainless steel

 - PE Jaw Crusher